-Its also important to me to provide the same level of service whether it’s a $20,000 trip or a $2,000 trip, because I never know when that $2,000 trip is going to turn into a $20,000 trip.
-Their situation may change, and also people can’t always do a huge trip every time, so I try to treat everyone the same, regardless of their budget that particular trip.
+It’s also important to me to provide the same level of service whether it’s a $20,000 trip or a $2,000 trip because I never know when that $2,000 trip is going to turn into a $20,000 trip.
+Their situation may change, and also people can’t always do a huge trip every time, so I try to treat everyone the same, regardless of their budget for that particular trip.

 4. What technology do you find the most useful in building your business?

-Having my email, so I can provide that quick response time!
+Having my email so that I can provide that quick response time!
 I constantly check my email and voicemail.
 Anything that helps me do my job faster.

 Also, Facebook has become a good technology tool in continuing to build my business.
-My clients love to send me an instant message on Facebook, so that’s something I can respond to any place, any time.
-I’m surprised how much business I’m getting through Facebook, but perhaps its just an easy place for people to find me.
+My clients love to send me an instant messages on Facebook, so that’s something I can respond to any place, any time.
+I’m surprised by how much business I’m getting through Facebook, but perhaps it’s just an easy place for people to find me.
 I keep up on my personal profile, as well as my business page.
-A lot of my existing clients will contact me with a comment about what I put on my page, plus those I haven’t talked to in awhile will see something there and it will spark something for them, and they’ll ask me to look at an option for them.
+Many of my existing clients will contact me with a comment about what I put on my page, plus those I haven’t talked to in a while will see something there and it will spark something for them, and they’ll ask me to look at an option for them.
 It’s a reminder that you’re out there and what you do.

-5. What personality trait do you think all successful travel advisors have in common?
+5. What personality traits do you think all successful travel advisors have in common?